-This can be things like:

-Hitting someone

-Saying bad or mean things

-Ignoring a person

-Telling someone what they feel is bad or wrong

-Touching someone's body when they don't want to be touched
+This can be things like hitting someone, saying bad or mean things, ignoring a person, telling someone what they feel is bad or wrong, or touching someone's body when they don't want to be touched.

-Use basic needs as rewards when the autistic person does something the practitioner likes.
+Use basic needs as rewards when the autistic person does

-Basic needs can be things like:

-Food

-Drinks

-Toys

-Things the autistic person likes, like a stim toy

-Taking a break

-Changing what activity the person is doing

-• Giving the autistic person attention

-Special interests
+something the practitioner likes.

+Basic needs can be things like food, drinks, toys, things the autistic person likes, taking a break, changing the activity, giving the autistic person attention, or special interests.